Procedure for Receiving Purchased Goods and Services

 12.4 It is the responsibility of the unit receiving the shipment to check the contents against the packing slips enclosed by the supplier, and to verify it against the purchase order.

 13. Collect Charges

-13.1 When collect charges are indicated on the delivery/packing slip, the department should notify the Department of Financial and Administrative Services and send the original bill with the completed receiving report to the Director of Financial and Administrative Services for payment.
+13.1 When collect charges are indicated on the delivery/packing slip, the unit should notify the Department of Financial and Administrative Services and send the original bill with the completed receiving report to the Director of Financial and Administrative Services for payment.

 14. Parcel Post

 14.1 Parcel post shipments are delivered directly by the mail room to the units to which they are consigned.

 14.2 Units are responsible for checking the contents of parcel post shipments against the purchase order to ensure that all items ordered have been correctly received.